Financial Literacy: Key to Creating and Sustaining Wealth for African Americans

-A major differentiating factor between those who understand how money works and how to make money work for them has everything to do with becoming literate on the subject of money and personal finance.
+A major differentiating factor between those who understand how to make money work for them has everything to do with financial literacy, which is also why I believe that it is the key to creating and sustaining wealth for African Americans.
 According to the 2009 Consumer Financial Literacy Survey, “54 percent of African-Americans, significantly more than their white counterparts, strongly agree that they could use answers to everyday financial questions from a professional.”
 This survey also found that “African-American adults were less likely than Caucasian adults to have learned personal finance information from school.”

 The disparity of wealth between white and black households has a lot to do with education.
 Many African-Americans who are investing today, whether through their company sponsored retirement (401k) plan, an IRA/ROTH IRA or in a regular taxable brokerage account, are first-generation investors.
 Thankfully, because of the Internet and online trading resources such as “E-Trade” and “TD Ameritrade”, African-Americans are now more likely to explore opening a brokerage account and buying stocks and mutual funds.

 The Need For More African American Personal Finance Professionals